 Your overall health and wellness is a combination of both your physical health and your mental health.
 While maintaining your physical health by sleeping well, eating well, and exercising frequently is important, so is managing your mental health, avoiding harmful behaviors, and taking care not to abuse alcohol or drugs.
 If any health problems do arise, having health insurance and knowing the location of the nearest doctor’s office or hospital is imperative to ensuring your eventual well-being.

-Being Ready for Medical Emergencies: It’s better to be prepared for a medical emergency than to be scrambling when the time comes.
+Preparing for Illness and Medical Emergencies: It’s better to be prepared for a medical emergency than to be scrambling when the time comes.
 Find a local doctor, know who to call when you’re sick, and keep a first aid kit in your room for minor injuries or illnesses.

 Getting Enough Exercise as a Student: Many colleges have free exercise facilities for students, but you don’t have to hit the gym to stay fit.
 Take the stairs, walk to class, or join an intramural team for the same benefits.